Where to Buy a Kids Bike

 Full disclosure: Some of these links are affiliate links–meaning if you click on one and make a purchase, I get a small commission.

 - Backcountry.
 When Backcountry bought out Competitive Cyclist, they became a legit online bike shop with nice bikes.
-They have a surprisingly great selection of bikes including Cleary, GT, and more…
+They have a surprisingly great selection of bikes including Cleary, Early Rider, and more…

 The argument for shopping local